tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 > This is the default route for all controllers/actions inherited from `JsonRpcController`.

 It can be overridden with framework's `RouteAttribute` like usual.

+Limitations:
-Conventional routing is not supported.
+* Conventional routing is not supported
+* Routes should start with `/`
+* Route tokens like `[controller]` currently do not work

 #### MethodStyle